precice/dune-adapter/README.md

 ## dune-precice
 A adapter module enabeling multiphysics simulation inside DUNE with the help of preCICE [1][2].

-The adapter can be build with:
+The adapter can be built with:
 `<path-to-dune-common/bin/dunecontrol> --current all`

 For more detailed installation instructions have a look at: